My child says “me” instead of “I”…how long is this considered age-appropriate?

 •At 47+ months, the pronouns herself, himself, itself, ourselves, yourselves, and themselves are acquired.

-•Repeat the error back as a question (e.g. “Me do it?”)
+•Repeat the error back as a question indicating that you’re questioning if they meant to say it that way (e.g. “Me do it?”)

-•Ask your child if the person is a boy or a girl and then ask which pronoun should be used (e.g. “Is that a boy or a girl?
+•Ask your child to pair gender with the appropriate he/she/they pronoun (e.g. “Is that a boy or a girl?
 Should we say ‘he is running’ or ‘she is running’?”)

 •Correct the error for your child (e.g. “Oh, you mean ‘He is eating’.”)

-•Model the correct pronoun and have your child repeat what you say (e.g. “Tell me ‘I do it’.”).
+•Model the correct pronoun and have your child repeat what you say (e.g. “You try… ‘I do it’.”).